About Lorna Salzman

 In 1985 she co-founded the New York Greens, later called the NY Green Party, and in the late 1990s she ran for Congress and the US Senate on the Peconic Greens and Green Choice parties respectively.
 In 2002, she was the Green Party candidate for the US House of Representatives in the 1st CD, Suffolk County, Long Island NY.
 In 2004 she sought the US Green Party's nomination for president.

-In addition to her numerous published articles in such publications as The Ecologist, Business & Society Review, Index on Censorship and New Politics (all available on her web site), she has lectured extensively at major universities and private schools in the New York and New Jersey region and participated frequently in radio and TV panel discussions and debates.
+In addition to her numerous published articles in such publications as The Ecologist, Business & Society Review, New English Review, Humanist Perspectives, Index on Censorship and New Politics (all available on her web site), she has lectured extensively at major universities and private schools in the New York and New Jersey region and participated frequently in radio and TV panel discussions and debates.

 In 2000 she received the International Earth Day Award from the Earth Society Foundation for her environmental writing and activism.
 She is the author of "Politics as if Evolution Mattered", a set of essays on the interaction of evolutionary thought with social and political issues, and "Darkness in Academia: The Shadow of Stalin" in Humanist Perspectives, #186, a critique of cultural determinism and post-modern anti-science attitudes.
 She is married to composer/writer Eric Salzman.